Salimgarh Fort: History

 The location chosen for building the fortification was in the Delhi plains, with an elevation ranging between 80–110 ft, bordered by the Yamuna River on one side and the northern spur of the Aravalli range on the other.
-This topography—with exposed rock formations at the fort site, proximity to the northeast-trending ridge, and alignment with the Jama Masjid—was seen as ideal for protection against erosion by the Yamuna.
+This topography—with exposed rock formations at the fort site, proximity to the northeast-trending ridge, and alignment with the jama masjid (congregational mosque)—was seen as ideal for protection against erosion by the Yamuna.
 Moreover, the combination of a river on one side and a mountain ridge on the other provided a natural defensive barrier, compelling any invading force to follow the river course.
 Considering these strategic advantages, Salimgarh Fort was constructed in 1546.

 After regaining his empire, Humayun renamed Salimgarh Fort as Nurghar, since Sher Shah Suri—the founder of the Sur Empire and father of Salim Shah Suri, who built the fort—had earlier ousted Humayun from his kingdom in 1540 CE.
 As a result, Humayun decreed that the fort's original name should not be used in his court.